 To discuss more about either type of compensation, or for more information about making a claim as a stab victim, please speak to one of our advisors.

 If you have been the victim of a stabbing, and you make a successful claim for stab victim compensation, then the settlement you receive will likely be made up of several different types of damages.
 Above, we considered potential compensation awards for physical harm.
 It’s also possible to recover financial losses that have been incurred because of the injury.
-There are some differences in what you can recover depending on whether you pursue a personal injury claim or a claim through the CICA.
 Generally, you’re able to recover the following costs, though to be sure, contact one of our expert advisors for more information.

 - Lowered ability to work

 - Loss of wages or salary (in CICA claims, you have to be absent from work for more than 28 weeks, and you will only receive pay at the statutory sick pay rate).

 - Cost of hiring a nurse of home help

 - Travel fees

 If you would like to know what types of damages you could claim in your own case, please use the telephone number near the end of this page, and one of our claims team should be able to tell you.